Introduction

 These might not sound like urgent questions, but their answers will influence the development process substantially.
 For example, if you expect just 20 employees to use your system, we will use a smaller server to build the architecture for your project.
 If you then bring in 100 users to the application, it might crash.

 Here is how the education center CEO, Jane, answered our questions.
 Remember that Jane is a professional teacher, not a technical specialist.
-We don’t expect our clients to be experts in software development—that’s our job!
+We don't expect our clients to be experts in software development, because that's our job!

 At this point in development, the list of features can be as detailed or broad as you want.
 We will ask more questions on the topic as we move forward with the project.
 If you want to start compiling the list of features now, refer to our Employee Management System example to see what that might look like.